itsdarklikehell/showet/README.md

       (for now only retroarch is supported, have not yet implemented any other emulator support.)
 - [x] Decompress archives:
       (Currently implemented: .zip .tar .gz .lha)
-      (But this is really not needed for retroarch bacause it can manage (decompress/run) many compressed fileformats.)
+      (But this is really not needed for retroarch because it can manage (decompress/run) many compressed fileformats.)
       (This is more for those scenes that run in dosbox, wine or proton or if using a native emulator that cant manage compressed files.)
 - [ ] Design metadata format to fix non-working demos
 - [x] Disk change support.
-      (retroarch does support the use of many playlist fileformats. for intance pls, m3u, vfl etc.)
+      (retroarch does support the use of many playlist fileformats. for instance pls, m3u, vfl etc.)
-      (As mentioned above, it can allso run and decompress many compressed fileformats. for instance .zip .tz .7z .gz .chd and retroarch can automatically generates playlist files after decompressing files if it detects multiple roms/disks.)
+      (As mentioned above, it can also run and decompress many compressed fileformats. for instance .zip .tz .7z .gz .chd and retroarch can automatically generates playlist files after decompressing files if it detects multiple roms/disks.)
 - [ ] Debian packaging.
       (Currently not yet fully finished this, but retroarch has its own repos.)
 - [ ] (Optional/BONUS QUEST! for 100 points.)
       Make it run/install/update on retropie/batocera/recallbox or plain retroarch on a RaspberryPi.
-      Allot of retropie/emulationstation uses retroarch cores to run games, it should not be hard to intergrate installation, configuring and running of the scripts of showet into the menus of it it, through the `install.sh` and `update.sh` scripts of this repo.
+      Allot of retropie/emulationstation uses retroarch cores to run games, it should not be hard to integrate installation, configuring and running of the scripts of showet into the menus of it it, through the `install.sh` and `update.sh` scripts of this repo.
       (Or if we are really in luck maybe eventually even the retropie team notices/adopts us.)
 - [x] DOS Stuff...
       EXE/COM etc. is Supported by: